20Bubba20/VirtualMusic/README.md

 2. Run detect_hands.py to test hand detection algorithm.
     * You can use n to switch to the next camera and you can quit using q or ESC
 3. Run detect_gesture.py to test gesture detection algorithm.
-4. Run app.py to test the completed app
+4. Run app.py to test the whole app